filecoin-project/specs/src/systems/filecoin_blockchain/chainsync/_index.md

       - `receiver` receives `bh`.
           - This has many fields that can be validated before pulling the messages.
 (See **Progressive Block Validation**).
           - **BV0**, **BV1**, **BV2**, and **BV3** validation takes place before propagating `bh` to other nodes.
-          - `receiver` MAY receive many advertisements for each winning block in an epoch in quick succession. this is because (a) many want propagation as fast as possible, (b) many want to make those network advertisements as light as reasonable, (c) we want to enable `receiver` to choose who to ask it from (usually the first party to advertise it, and that's what spec will recommend), and (d) want to be able to fall back to asking others if that fails (fail = dont get it in 1s or so)
+          - `receiver` MAY receive many advertisements for each winning block in an epoch in quick succession.
+This is because (a) many want propagation as fast as possible, (b) many want to make those network advertisements as light as reasonable, (c) we want to enable `receiver` to choose who to ask it from (usually the first party to advertise it, and that's what spec will recommend), and (d) want to be able to fall back to asking others if that fails (fail = dont get it in 1s or so)
   - **Step 2. (receiver) `Pull MessageCids`**:
       - upon receiving `bh`, `receiver` checks whether it already has the full block for `bh.BlockCID`. if not:
           - `receiver` requests `bh.MessageCids` from `sender`:
               - `bm := Graphsync.Pull(sender, SelectAMTCIDs(b.Messages))`
   - **Step 3. (receiver) `Pull Messages`**:
-      - if `receiver` **DOES NOT** already have the all messages for `b.BlockCID`, then:
+      - If `receiver` **DOES NOT** already have the all messages for `b.BlockCID`, then:
-          - if `receiver` has _some_ of the messages:
+          - If `receiver` has _some_ of the messages:
               - `receiver` requests missing `Messages` from `sender`:
                   - `Graphsync.Pull(sender, SelectAll(bm[3], bm[10], bm[50], ...))` or
                   - ```